 A covered species in an HCP is one for which an applicant is requesting authorization for incidental take and is developing a conservation strategy with avoidance, minimization, and mitigation measures.
 There are HCPs that include non-ESA-listed species in the plan without take coverage in addition to the ESA-listed species with take coverage.
 This is typically the case where State or local laws require certain minimization or mitigation requirements for those species, and the applicant uses the HCP to help meet both sets of requirements (e.g., establishing and maintaining a 5,000 acre grassland preserve for the covered species would also benefit some non-covered species).
-By including them as species of local concern the applicants are not requirements, but may be able to meet the requirements of State or local laws.
+By including them as species of local concern the applicants are not required to meet issuance criteria for them or have individual goals and objectives, or monitoring requirements, but may be able to meet the requirements of State or local laws.
 These species of local concern would not receive assurances as covered species do.
 The HCP must make it clear for which species the applicant is seeking incidental take permit coverage.